120% Font Size Sharper Font Color

 Read the following sentences and write in the correct form of the most suitable verb from the list below.

-10. “We will arrive in about 40 minutes, according to the GPS”.
+10. “We will arrive in about 40 minutes, the GPS”.

-11. His research paper critiques the difference in education policies and schooling practices in Hong Kong and Japan.
+11. His research paper the difference in education policies and schooling practices in Hong Kong and Japan.

 When using reporting verbs in writing, it is important to know its functions.
 Reporting verbs may be used to comment on someone’s works, agree or disagree on someone’s idea, or explain someone’s research.